VATSALVARSHNEY108/B.O.I.-MARK-2/VATSAL_GUIDE.md

 1. **Natural Language**: Speak naturally - "Show me the weather" works as well as "Get weather forecast"

-2. **Context Matters**: JARVIS remembers your recent commands, so follow-up questions work well
+2. **Context Matters**: VATSAL remembers your recent commands, so follow-up questions work well

 3. **Toggle as Needed**:
-   - Use JARVIS Mode for conversational, pleasant interactions
+   - Use VATSAL Mode for conversational, pleasant interactions
    - Switch to Standard Mode for quick, technical-only responses

 4. **Ask for Suggestions**: Click "💡 Suggestion" when you need ideas or aren't sure what to do next

-5. **Time-Based Features**: JARVIS adapts to the time of day automatically
+5. **Time-Based Features**: VATSAL adapts to the time of day automatically

-6. **Enjoy the Personality**: JARVIS is designed to make automation fun and engaging!
+6. **Enjoy the Personality**: VATSAL is designed to make automation fun and engaging!

 ---